 Remember to plan time during your week for foam rolling and recovery sessions too!
 After lifting some heavy weights, stretching and foam rolling can really help reduce muscle soreness.

 Okay, so the term ‘heavy’ is relative.
 What feels heavy to one woman might be totally different to another.
 What I mean here is the weight needs to be challenging (on a difficulty scale of 1 to 10, I recommend sitting at about a 7!), BUT it’s important that you can still maintain correct form when lifting ‘heavy’ weights!
 The wrong technique may lead to an injury, something you want to avoid.

-As I’ve said, lifting ‘heavy’ weights can help your body to adapt, but it also sets off a bunch of other positive changes, which you can read about here.
+As I’ve said, lifting ‘heavy’ weights can help your body to adapt, but it also sets off a bunch of other positive changes.

 As you gain lean muscle, your metabolism can increase, regulation of your hormones improves, and your central nervous system learns to adapt to and manage physical stress.